tonyliang19/tog-workshop/README.md

 ## 🐞 Troubleshooting

+- You need R version of at least 4.3 and Bioconductor >= 3.18

 ### 🖥 Windows Users

 - If package installation fails, make sure you have **Rtools** installed:
   Download from [CRAN Rtools](https://cran.r-project.org/bin/windows/Rtools/)